fpereiracalvo/fjv-modules/README.md

 > myconsoleapp -print myfile.txt --screen

 You can add help message to all modules and options.
-Those can show by GetHelp by module factory.
+Those can show by GetHelp from a module factory.
 See Sample projects.

 The next sample is how to use a default module.